 Accountability Counsel is independent from the influence of governments, corporations and other institutions.
 We are devoted to ensuring that the voices of communities are heard and respected.
 Our brochure, Raising Voices, Demanding Justice, describes who we are and what we do.

 Attorney Natalie Bridgeman Fields founded Accountability Counsel to continue over a decade of her work toward environmental and human rights accountability in international finance and development through trainings, claim support and policy advocacy.
 Accountability Counsel’s status as a non-profit organization began in September 2009 after Natalie received an Echoing Green Fellowship to support Accountability Counsel’s work.
-We are head-quartered in San Francisco, California and have an office in Washington, DC and South Asia.
+We are head-quartered in San Francisco, California and have an office in Washington, DC and a presence in South Asia.
 We partner with organizations and communities around the world.

 Accountability Counsel partners with local, regional and international organizations in all of our work.
 We maintain formal memberships in the following networks: